+David has been an active member of the Public Space Committee since 2012, and was co-chair of this committee from 2016 to 2018.
+As well, he has been an active Board member of the GCA since 2018.
+David is a current Garden Stewart with the Western PA Conservancy.
+He’s helped organize volunteers and supply material for clean-ups and plantings for years along with other Public Spaces core members.
+In 2017 he received GCA’s “Get It Done” Award and also received a Community Citation of Recognition from Allegheny county.
 David is a veteran of the United States Navy and earned his degree from University of Pittsburgh in Psychology and Neuroscience.
-He’s worked at Western Psychiatric for over 26 years in the Sleep and Behavioral Neuroscience Center and has lived in Greenfield since 1998.
-David is a compassionate and giving person who also volunteers with the Animal Rescue League in his spare time.
+He’s worked at Western Psychiatric Hospital for over 30 years in the Sleep and Behavioral Neuroscience Center and has lived in Greenfield since 1998.
+David is a compassionate and giving person who also is a dog coach volunteer with the Animal Rescue League in his spare time.

-Christa Jones is currently a Director of Marketing and Events at Carnegie Mellon University.
+Christa is a longtime resident and graduate of Allderdice High School with Greenfield roots going back generations.
+She is a mom to a first-grader who enjoys time at local parks and taking advantage of programming offered by Citiparks and other organizations.
+She is currently a Director of Marketing and Events at Carnegie Mellon University.
 She holds a Master of Science Degree in Media Arts and Technology and a Master of Arts Degree in Psychology from Duquesne University.
 She has participated in numerous Greenfield community cleanups, public space art mural and Greenfield welcome portal initiatives.
-Christa has volunteered her time and experience in creating the Greenfield Community Association Logo and website.
+Christa joined the GCA in 2020 and has contributed by leading the GCA communications committee which has grown outreach and engagement over the last few years.
+Christa has volunteered her time and experience in creating the Greenfield Community Association Logo and website as well as the new Greenfield Glide logo.
 She has been recognized multiple times for her leadership and continuous excellence by Carnegie Mellon University and in 2014 was awarded the Greenfield Community Award for Outstanding Achievement in Voluntary Service.
-She is a member of the Allderdice Hall of Fame committee and NCWIT (National Center for Women and Information Technology) Western PA Aspirations committee.
 Christa is passionate and dedicated to strengthening her neighborhood, supporting community and volunteering time to create positive outcomes.